bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/splicing-lightning's-multiparty-future.md

 The idea is that splicing is changing the channel balance.
 There's an old balance and a new balance.
 Whatever the lesser of the two is, then you're only allowed to route that amount until the splice confirms.
-Yeah, and the way they're done in parallel is in a typical Lightning channel: you have your funding transaction, then a pre-signed commitment transaction, and a bunch of HDLCs in there.
+Yeah, and the way they're done in parallel is in a typical Lightning channel: you have your funding transaction, then a pre-signed commitment transaction, and a bunch of HTLCs in there.
 Then, with splicing you just duplicate that.
 You have your funding transaction, and you also have the splice transaction, which is a duplicate funding transaction, but it's still pending, and then you create a commitment transaction as a child of that one and recreate everything the funding channel has.
 So essentially, it's all duplicate.